All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Wegovy burn fat directly?

-No. Wegovy does not directly burn or break down fat.
+No. Wegovy doesn't directly burn or break down fat.
 It works by reducing your appetite and food intake, which creates a caloric deficit.
 Your body then uses stored fat for energy, resulting in fat loss.
 The weight loss is real and comes from fat, but the mechanism is appetite suppression rather than direct fat metabolism.

 Why does Wegovy cause nausea?